KevinGreene/surrealanalysis.com/content/post/building-games-with-squib-pt-1.md

 ## Scaffolding

 Squib has an excellent built in scaffolding tool.
-Do use this, you would first run `gem install squib`, followed by `squib init triangle-deck`.
+To use this, you would first run `gem install squib`, followed by `squib init triangle-deck`.
 This would create a directory with all of the files needed to start.
-But, I find that generators can be confusing when learning a new tool, so we're going to build up all the files manually.
+But I find that generators can be confusing when learning a new tool, so we're going to build up all the files manually.

 To start, let's make a directory for our game.
 Inside that directory, we're going to make a number of files.